 The injury to the lining of the sinuses by the fungus and mucus led to the belief that treatment of chronic sinusitis should be directed at the fungus rather than the bacteria.
 Obviously the optimal treatment would address the reason the eosinophiles attack the fungus, however, at the present time, we do not know the reason.

 Unfortunately the discussion above was not included in the original article by the Mayo clinic.
 As a result, the article was not well received initially.
 There was also no information about the success of treatment in the original article, and there was very little discussed about mechanisms.
-As more data has accumulated, there is more evidence that the problem may be as important as the Mayo Clinic suggests and the significance is starting to be accepted.
+As more data has accumulated, there is more evidence that the problem may be as important as the Mayo Clinic suggests and the significance is starting to be accepted, but not universally.

 Prior to the Mayo group's work on fungal sinusitis, it was recognized that there were several types of fungal sinusitis, which we will discuss later in this webpage.

-A study has begun which will hopefully lead to the approval by the FDA of the first treatment for chronic sinusitis.
-This involves a new formulation of Amphotericin B. For more information on the study, please contact Accentia Pharmeuticals.
-If you are in the New York area, you can contact our office (212-517-6611).
+A study has begun which will hopefully lead eventually to the approval by the FDA of the first treatment for chronic sinusitis.
+This involves a new formulation of Amphotericin B by Accentia Pharmeuticals.
+Unfortunately, the initial study was not strong enough to lead to approval by the FDA and because of the economy, it was not possible to continue the study.
+Amphotericin is still available for use, but not in the study.
+If you are in the New York area, you can contact our office (212-517-6611) about the future of the study.

-Itraconazole (Sporanox) can also be used topically, but it is very difficult to make up since most mixtures cause the itraconazole to be inactivated immediately.
+Itraconazole (Sporanox) can also be used topically, but it is more difficult to make up since most mixtures may not contain active drug.
 Although many pharmacies claim to be able to make up the itraconazole, almost all pharmacies are unable to make it up correctly and be able to ensure that there is active drug in the mixture.
-It must be made up by Anazao pharmaceuticals or Sinucare.
+It can be made up by Anazao pharmaceuticals, Sinucare or JCB labs.
 (The Mayo clinic is no longer making up itraconazole.)
 (If your local pharmacy thinks that they are able to make it up, I would suggest that you insist that they provide you with an outside analysis that shows that there is active drug in the formulation.)
-Many patients require other agents such as nasal or systemic steroids, however many patients in the Mayo clinic trial were able to stop treatment with oral steroids .
+It is important to realize that these drugs are not magic cures for fungal sinusitis.
+Virtually all patients must have a thorough evaluation to ensure that all related problems are treated at the same time.
+We are frequently contacted by patients who want to know how they can get these antifungals.
+We have even been contacted by patients who want us to prescribe these drugs over the phone, which we obviously cannot do.
+While we believe that use of these drugs is a major step forward, they are not a miracle cure.
+Many patients require other agents such as nasal or systemic steroids.
+In those patients with more severe disease, we have sometimes found that more concentrated steroid sprays, steroid drops, or an metered dose inhaler for the steroids may be helpful.
+Some patients are able to stop treatment with oral steroids after they were treated with antifungals.

-Although when given intravenously there are serious side effects with Amphotericin B, topically it causes minimal problems.
+Although there are serious side effects with Amphotericin B when given intravenously, topically it causes minimal problems.
 These can include burning due to the fact that it must be mixed with sterile water.
 It cannot be mixed with saline, and must be protected from light and refrigerated.
 It is therefore very inconvenient to use.
 More acceptable formulations are being evaluated.
-We anticipate that patients will need to be treated indefinitely, or at least until we understand better why these problems are occuring.
+It may take 6 months to evaluate if patients will respond to Amphotericin B. and patients may need to be treated indefinitely, or at least until we understand better why these problems occur.

-Some patients seem to respond to treatment with oral antifungals, including Sporanox, Diflucan, and possibly Nizoral or Lamisil.
+Some patients seem to respond to treatment with oral antifungals, including Sporanox, Diflucan, Vfend, and possibly Nizoral.
+These drugs can cause side effects and must be carefully monitored.
+We have found that some patients with fungal sinusitis seem to be more likely to have Immune Deficiencies, which is something that we routinely evaluate for.
 We are working on other treatments which we hope will be able to be used in the near future.

 Some doctors have added antifungals ( or antibiotics ) to the Grossan irrigator.
 One method is to add 1 tsp of salt ( or Breathease, or salt-baking soda solution ) to 500 cc of water in the Hydropulse and irrigate.
-When the solution is almost gone, it is possible to add the antifungal to the irrigation fluid and continue irrigating.
-The antifungal solution should not be added at the beginning because it may become too diluted.
+When the solution is gone, it is then possible to add the antifungal to the continue irrigating.
+The antifungal solution should not be added to the salt solution because it may become too diluted and should not be mixed with salt.

 It is speculated by some that since almost half of patients with EFRS have a positive allergy skin test for fungi or mold it may be possible to treat them by standard allergy management.
 Since we cannot allergy test for all of the fungi, it can be a difficult proposition, but we now test and give allergy immunotherapy for a much larger number of molds and fungi.